Brewers vs. Nationals Player Props Betting Odds

 Yelich Stats

-- Yelich has put up 114 hits with 25 doubles, two triples, 16 home runs and 50 walks.
+- Yelich has recorded 114 hits with 25 doubles, two triples, 16 home runs and 50 walks.
 He has driven in 60 runs with 22 stolen bases.

 Yelich Recent Games